 The key to preventing constipation is to keep the digestive system from slowing down and becoming too sluggish.
 To avoid this becoming a problem, keep up good daily habits:

-- Drink at least 2-3 litres of fluid every day, to ensure healthy stool consistency
+- Drink at least 2-3 litres of water every day, to ensure healthy stool consistency

-- Eat a healthy well balanced diet, including natural fibre.
+- Eat a healthy well-balanced diet, including natural fibre from fruits and veggies

 - Get regular exercise, to stimulate your lymphatic system and blood flow